Zachary A. Myers: United States attorney

 On July 26, 2021, President Joe Biden nominated Myers to be the United States attorney for the Southern District of Indiana.
 On September 23, 2021, his nomination was reported out of committee.
 On September 30, 2021, his nomination was confirmed in the United States Senate by voice vote.
 On November 15, 2021, he was sworn in by Chief Judge Tanya Walton Pratt.
+He resigned as United States Attorney on January 18, 2025.